Letters of Recommendation

 Whom to Ask for an LOR

-For guidance with selecting a letter writer, advice on requesting an LOR, and making a decision regarding FERPA rights of access to your letters, review the HCA-AAP Canvas course, provided by Health Careers Advising.
+For guidance with selecting a letter writer, advice on requesting an LOR, and making a decision regarding FERPA rights of access to your letters, review the HCA-APP Canvas course, provided by Health Careers Advising.

 The HCEC LOR Process: Step by Step

 For each LOR, download the LOR Guidelines and FERPA Intent Form.
 Enter the name of your letter writer on the first page, and fill out page two entirely.
 Be sure to include the letter writer contact information, and indicate your FERPA intent in the appropriate checkbox.
 If you wish to waive your FERPA rights to the LOR, your signature is required.

 Send the completed LOR Guidelines and FERPA Intent Form to your letter writer along with an appropriately professional, respectful email or letter.
 Inform the letter writer that the attached document contains submission instructions, as well as your FERPA intent, and ask them to send this form to HCEC along with their letter.
 It is important that your letter writer know the FERPA status of their letter.
 Do not send your letter writer a blank or partially completed FERPA Intent Form.Add the letter writer contact information for each anticipated letter to the LORs Form page in your HCEC Checklist.
 The HCEC posts the date of receipt and the FERPA status of each LOR to this page within three business days of receiving the letter.

 You may confirm the FERPA status of an LOR on file with the HCEC at the LORs Form page in your HCEC Checklist.
 The FERPA status of LORs that arrive without a FERPA waiver form, or an incomplete or unsigned form, will be considered Retained.